AD7six/vim-independence/README.md

 * 0.1.0 Intial release

-* 0.2.0 Load all ".vimrc" files from the buffer all the way up to the git project root
+* 0.2.0 Load all ".vimrc" files from the git project root down to the buffer's folder